ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

 2. **Our Service**
    - Persistent management of your loss certificates
-   - Prevention of statute of limitations (20-year period)
+   - Avoidance of statute of limitations (20-year period)

 3. **Your Advantage**
-   - No personnel effort or cost risk
+   - No personnel effort and cost risk
    - Increase in extraordinary income
    - Fee only in case of success